cardboard-iguana/cardboard-iguana.com/log/2022-02-20-cardboard-iguana-security-is-live.md

 I had a number of goals when I set out on this journey.

-(1) I wanted to continue to take my notes using Obsidian, and I didn’t want to have to worry about post frontmatter, how to link images, etc. It all needed to *just work*.
+(1) I wanted to continue to take my notes using Obsidian, and I didn't want to have to worry about post frontmatter, how to link images, etc. It all needed to *just work*.

 (2) I wanted the content to be usable on GitHub, as well as in Obsidian and on the website itself.
-No broken images, etc. This put significant constraints on how I could structure the site (for example, I never was able to figure out how to use Jekyll’s built-in post functionality without messing up images and internal links *somewhere*).
+No broken images, etc. This put significant constraints on how I could structure the site (for example, I never was able to figure out how to use Jekyll's built-in post functionality without messing up images and internal links *somewhere*).

 (3) I wanted to use a single base theme for all three of my websites (since I manage the content of all three using Obsidian).

-(4) I wanted to experiment with web3 technologies (specifically IPFS and ENS, which I’ve been studying with the Yak Collective).
-I also wanted to experiment with the Gemini protocol (I didn’t actually manage to do this, though my content is all Gemini-ready).
-The use of IPFS put constraints on how I could structure the site (I needed to use relative links to actual HTML documents), while the line-oriented nature of Gemini mean that my source formatting options were very constrained (in particular, md2gmn and other parsers don’t really handle embedded links very well, so I was limited to lists of links and links that occupied a single line).
+(4) I wanted to experiment with web3 technologies (specifically IPFS and ENS, which I've been studying with the Yak Collective).
+I also wanted to experiment with the Gemini protocol (I didn't actually manage to do this, though my content is all Gemini-ready).
+The use of IPFS put constraints on how I could structure the site (I needed to use relative links to actual HTML documents), while the line-oriented nature of Gemini mean that my source formatting options were very constrained (in particular, md2gmn and other parsers don't really handle embedded links very well, so I was limited to lists of links and links that occupied a single line).

 (5) Finally, I wanted to use a minimal amount of styling and HTML code.
 How small could I make Cardboard Iguana Security while still looking good?